doitsujin/dxvk/README.md

 Tools such as Steam Play, Lutris, Bottles, Heroic Launcher, etc will automatically handle setup of dxvk on their own when enabled.

+### Notes on Vulkan drivers
+Before reporting an issue, please check the [Wiki](https://github.com/doitsujin/dxvk/wiki/Driver-support) page on the current driver status and make sure you run a recent enough driver version for your hardware.

 ## Build instructions

 In order to pull in all submodules that are needed for building, clone the repository using the following command: